“Success is the progressive realization of a worthy ideal.” – Earl Nightingale

 I’m tired of people defining success without directly including the idea of making money, but insinuating it.

 Because it’s shaming, and shame is one of the most destructive, toxic forces out there.
 It says that if I’m not making more and more money, then I’m not worthy, not a success.
 That’s nonsense.
+You can be a success, financially speaking, even if you don’t make millions.
+Investing money can be a good way to generate a healthy amount of money and sites like SoFi can help you find out how to devise a plan that suits you and your monetary situation.

 Money Doesn’t Last